What is the Building Envelope?

-It’s a very common question so we thought we might answer the question of “What is the Building Envelope?” and while we are at it, show you where it is generally located.
+“What is the Building Envelope?”
+It’s a very common question that we thought we might answer in this article, and while we are at it, show you where it is generally located.

-Some people may have a different perspective of what the building envelope is, for example:
+There are several different perspectives of what the building envelope is, for example:

 - Physical protection